EddyLuten/bhreia.com/docs/campaigns/sessions/session-1.md

     How long until another action yields inevitable consequences?

 ??? danger "DM: Wolf & Sah-Sauj"
-    Scene 1, focus on [Wolf](../characters/wolf.md), meeting [Sah-Sauj](../characters/sah-sauj-cho-ixo.md).
+    Scene 1, focus on [[wolf]], meeting [[sah-sauj]].
 Traveling westward to Cauldin's Point from Korban's Ruin with a wagon full of cigars for Dauriel, Wolf is on his way to deliver his cargo and attend the party himself.

     !!! quote "Wolf Intro"
         Somewhere in this pristine country, emerging from the remnants of a primeval forest.